hartwigmedical/hmftools/amber/README.md

 ## Tumor Only Mode
 In the absence of a reference bam, AMBER can be put into tumor only mode with the `tumor_only` flag.

+## Multiple Reference / Donor mode
+The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.
+When run in this mode the heterozygous baf points are taken as the intersection of each of the reference bams.
+No change is made to the SNPCheck or contamination output.
+These will be run on the first reference bam in the list.

 ### Mandatory Arguments

 Argument | Description